Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - Intoxication Ensues: Ed Jerse's tattoo of a seductive girl named Betty talks to him and forces him to do horrible things.
 It's revealed that the red tattoo ink was made from rye and contained ergot alkaloid that causes aural and visual hallucinations.
 Scully got a tattoo as well, but was not affected to that extent.

-- Maybe Magic, Maybe Mundane: Is the tattoo evil, or is ergot in the tattoo ink causing Jerse to go crazy?
+- Maybe Magic, Maybe Mundane: Is the tattoo evil, or is ergot in the tattoo ink causing Jerse to go crazy, or did Jerse go crazy independent of the tattoo?

 - Shout-Out: Rocky and Bullwinkle.Mulder: Eenie Meeny, Chili Beanie, the spirits are about to speak.

 - Soundtrack Dissonance: A favorite technique when coupled with the Gory Discretion Shot: something horrible would start to happen, and the camera would pan away, with cheerful incidental music being underscored by the sound of whatever godawful thing was happening.
-Used memorably in "Never Again".
+Used memorably in this episode.

 - Title Drop: Courtesy of a tattoo-induced hallucination, no less.